terrorizer1980/postman-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ### Reading comments on the Dashboard

-You can read all type of comments through the [Postman Dashboard](https://app.getpostman.com).
+You can read all comments through the [Postman Dashboard](https://app.getpostman.com).

 1. Sign in to the [Dashboard](https://app.getpostman.com).
 2. At the top, select a **Workspace** and then click the **Collections** tab.